The Aviva MyRetirement Choice III has been renamed to Singlife Flexi Retirement as of 16 August 2022.

 - If you need a policy with the potential to generate higher returns than banks.

-My Opinion on Singlife Flexi Retirement
+My Review of the Singlife Flexi Retirement

 The main goal of an annuity or retirement policy is to offer a guaranteed income stream starting from your desired retirement age.